 "Depends who you ask," he replied with dryly.
 "Somewhere between five-hundred and two-thousand."

-"So...what keeps them from eating the grapes?" asked a lady, who was hopping from one foot to the other to keep warm,
+"So...what keeps them from eating the grapes?" asked the persistent lady, who was now hopping from one foot to the other to keep warm.
 We all murmured at the mystery, and the guide turned towards her approvingly.

 "Good question.
-If we brought them in when the grapes were ripe, the rows would be stripped in hours, but the sheep won't eat green grapes, so we bring them in when the grapes are still small."
+If we brought the sheep in when the grapes were ripe, they would strip the rows in hours.
+But sheep won't touch green grapes, so we put them to work early in the season."

 We hmmmm'd and nodded, satisfied with the good sense of the sheep, and let him resume his recitation, as he led us around the bend to where the Catholic church had set a blessed cross so that members of their church could be married here.
-Cline Cellars was the last mission site in California, and as such they had a lot of history preserved on their grounds, including a mission museum, and little square house made of adobe bricks, that was now used as dressing rooms for the bridesmaids.
+Cline Cellars was the last mission site in California, and as such, they had a lot of history preserved on their grounds, including a mission museum, and a little square house made of adobe bricks, that was now used as a dressing room for the brides.
 We paused to admire its construction and peer in through the windows.

 "You point a hose at this wall," our guide rested a hand on the rough brick, "and in an hour you'd have stubble and a puddle of mud.
-It's just horsehair, straw, and clay after all."
+It's just horsehair, straw, and clay, after all."
 He patted the wall with gruff affection and moved on, and we followed close, huddling together for shelter from the swift bursts of wind, as the warmth of the wine began to wear off.
 Half our group looked heavy-lidded, and frozen, and took to glaring at anyone who asked questions, so I contented myself with taking notes that I had difficulty deciphering later.

 "This right here, is the pad crusher," he said gesturing towards the sky, and we looked up to see two gaping metal frames overhead, one of which looked like a silver guillotine.
 "And that round cylinder there, see,"—he put a hand on the nearest shoulder and sighted down his arm—"That machine is magic.
 The clusters of grapes go in, and when they leave the cylinder the stems come out there"—pointing to a vat—"and the grapes come out here,"—indicating a conveyor belt—"without so much as a skin broken.
 Magic."
-He spread his palms wide to show us there were no tricks, just pure magic.
+He spread his palms wide to show us there were no tricks, just that good, pure magic.

 "You'll notice some of these casks say 'Jacuzzi' on the side."
 He ran a hand over their rough exteriors.
 "That's because the family who invented hot tubs owns this vineyard, and Jacuzzi vineyard across the road."

 "Weddings are a big deal here."
-He remarked matter-of-fact, to no one in particular, looking up and down at the people making the space ready, adjusting speakers and placing candles here and there.
+He remarked matter-of-fact, to no one in particular, looking up and down at the people making the space ready, as they adjusted speakers and placed candles here and there.
 I could see why weddings were a big deal.
 The walls were barrels of wine, after all—who could ask for more ambiance than that?

 "Well, that's about it," he ended, clasping his hands together.
 "Any questions?"